 The following tests and procedures may be used in the staging process:

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the chest, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 - MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 - Surgery: An operation will be done to look at or remove the tumor.
 Tissues removed during surgery will be checked by a pathologist.

 There are two staging systems for childhood liver cancer.

 Two staging systems are used for childhood liver cancer:

-The following stages are used before surgery:
+The following stages are used to describe liver cancer that is staged before surgery:

 The liver is divided into 4 vertical sections.